Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

   })
 }
 ```
+In this route, we want to show the user’s profile page, but only if they are logged in.
+We check this by using the loginRequired plugin as a preHandler.
+Fastify runs this function before the route’s main logic.
+If the user isn’t logged in, the loginRequired function automatically redirects them to the login page with a flash message.

 **views/profile.hbs:**
 ```
-{{> _layout}}
+{{#> _layout}}
 <h1 class="page-title">Welcome, {{username}}</h1>
 <p>This is your profile page.</p>
+{{/ _layout}}
 ```

 **Register the Auth Plugin** We update app.js to register the authentication plugin and profile route.

 **app.js (updated snippet):**
 ```
+// in Plugins seciont we add
 fastify.register(require('./plugins/auth'))
+// In routes section we add
 fastify.register(require('./routes/profile'), { prefix: '/' })
 ```

  Visit /profile without logging in you’ll be redirected to /login with a flash message.
 After logging in, /profile displays your username.
-Add more protected routes (e.g., /dashboard) by applying preHandler: fastify.loginRequired, and the decorator will enforce authentication consistently.
+Add more protected routes (e.g., /dashboard) by applying preHandler: ``fastify.loginRequired``, and the decorator will enforce authentication consistently.

-**Explanation**: The loginRequired decorator encapsulates the authentication check, making it reusable across routes.
+The loginRequired decorator encapsulates the authentication check, making it reusable across routes.
 By using Fastify’s preHandler hook, we execute the check before the route handler, keeping our route logic focused on its core purpose.
 This approach aligns with Fastify’s philosophy of modularity and performance, reducing code duplication and ensuring consistent access control.
 The plugin system allows us to encapsulate this logic, making it easy to extend or modify later.

 ## Working with SQLite